The Hanged Man in Tarot – Symbolism, Meaning, and Interpretation

 The Magician in Tarot – Symbolism, Meaning, and Interpretation

-Introduction The Magician (numbered I) is one of the most dynamic and creative cards in the tarot.
-Unlike The Fool (0), the Magician introduces the first conscious decision and act of will in the j...
+The Magician (numbered I) is one of the most dynamic and creative cards in the tarot.
+Unlike The Fool (0), the Magician introduces the first conscious decision and act of will in the journey throug...

 Read more